All Episodes

 And they're trying to come up with a creative way to get out of the immunity that he's basically being forced into a corner to acknowledge.

-Um and he you know, he won't give an inch.
+And he won't give an inch.

 And part of the problem here is both sides are guilty of that.

-Part of the problem arises from the Nixon versus Fitzgerald case, in which the Supreme Court, in their ruling, referred to absolute immunity and then they set conditions, as David described within the outer perimeter of official acts.
+Part of the problem arises from the Nixon versus Fitzgerald case, in which the Supreme Court, in their ruling, referred to absolute immunity, and then they set conditions, as David described, within the outer perimeter of official acts.

 So it wasn't absolute immunity at all.